 #6 – Focusing on Eccentric Contraction of the Rotator Cuff

-The patron was doing side lying dumbell external rotation exercises with a 2.5 weight plate.
-This is a good exercise but he only focused on one of the contractions in the exercise.
+The patron did side lying dumbell external rotation exercises with a 2.5-weight plate.
+This is a good exercise, but he only focused on one of the contractions in the activity.

-He would externally rotate the weight plate, and then let gravity lower it back to the start position, avoiding the eccentric contraction.
+He would rotate the weight plate externally and let gravity lower it back to the start position, avoiding the eccentric contraction.
 Not a good idea.

-Many times when patrons work on strengthening their rotator cuff, they end up focusing on the wrong type of contraction for their rotator cuff.
-Let’s step back and talk about the different types of contraction a muscle has.
+When patrons work on strengthening their rotator cuff, they often focus on the wrong type of contraction for their rotator cuff.
+Let’s step back and talk about the different kinds of muscle contractions.

-A concentric muscle contraction is when the muscle is shortening and the joint angle is decreasing.
+A concentric muscle contraction is when the muscle is shortening, and the joint angle decreases.
 For example, look at biceps curls.
-If I take a dumbbell in my hand and go from straight arm and curl up until my elbow is bent to maximum, this is the concentric contraction of the biceps muscle.
+If I take a dumbbell in my hand and go from the straight arm and curl up until my elbow is bent to maximum, this is the concentric contraction of the biceps muscle.

-Eccentric contraction is when the muscles are activated and the joint angle is increasing.
-Continuing on with the biceps curl example, this is when you go from the end position to the starting position.
+Eccentric contraction is when the muscles are activated, and the joint angle increases.
+Continuing with the biceps curl example, this is when you go from the end position to the starting position.
 When working the rotator cuff, focus on the eccentric contraction (Holmgren 2012).
 This will help when it comes to overcoming a shoulder injury, especially shoulder impingement.

-The guy in the gym could have got a lot more out of the exercise if he focused on lowering the weight plate by using the eccentric contraction of the rotator cuff, compared to using gravity.
+The guy in the gym could have gotten a lot more out of the exercise if he had focused on lowering the weight plate by using the rotator cuff’s eccentric contraction compared to gravity.

 Last Word on Helping and Not Hurting Your Rotator Cuff

-There are a lot of things we can avoid and tweak that will decrease risk of injury and help protect the rotator cuff.
+We can avoid many things and tweak them to decrease the risk of injury and help protect the rotator cuff.
 Starting the workout right, stretching correctly, avoiding working the rotator cuff to fatigue, taking the time to work on the scapular muscles, and working on the eccentric contraction of the rotator cuff are just a few of the things that you can to help prevent and overcome a rotator cuff injury.

-Now I did not tell this to the patron, but I hope he reads the blog — or he can book a training session with me and I can help him out.
+I did not tell this to the patron, but I hope he reads the blog — or he can book a training session with me, and I can help him out.

-Holmgren T, Björnsson Hallgren H, Öberg B, Adolfsson L, Johansson K. Effect of specific exercise strategy on need for surgery in patients with subacromial impingement syndrome: randomised controlled study.
+Holmgren T, Björnsson Hallgren H, Öberg B, Adolfsson L, Johansson K. Effect of specific exercise strategy on need for surgery in patients with subacromial impingement syndrome: a randomized controlled study.
 BMJ.
-2012 Feb 20;344:e787. doi: 10.1136/bmj.e787.
+2012 Feb 20;344:e787.
+DOI: 10.1136/BMJ.e787.